Lullabot/information-security-policy/physical/locking.md

 The [password](../access/passwords.md) used to unlock a computer should be a strong, alphanumeric, password.

+PINs on mobile devices should be at least 6 digits long.
+Given most devices have some sort of face or fingerprint unlock, consider using a longer PIN for increased security and resistance to shoulder-surfing.
+If you're worried about remembering a longer PIN, remember that most people can easily remember 7 or 10 digit phone numbers.

-Phones often default to a simple 4-digit pin.
+Some phones default to a simple 4-digit pin.
 That is too weak to be effective, so a longer, stronger pin should be used.

+Use 1Password's "PIN" password type in its password generator to come up with a random, secure PIN.

-On Android, do not use a pattern lock and create a longer PIN (up to 16 digits).
+On Android, do not use a pattern lock and create a longer PIN.

 On iOS, go beyond the standard four-digit PIN by going into Settings >> Touch ID & Passcode >> Change Passcode.
 When setting the new passcode you will see a link called "Passcode Options".
 You can select that to choose either an alphanumeric passcode or a longer numeric passcode.